Adolf Hitler's directives: History

 The failure of the Nazis' attempted coup in 1923 made the Nazis realise that force alone was not always the best way for seizing and consolidating state power.
 Their failure taught the Nazis that mass participation was necessary for them to seize power and build their Volksgemeinschaft.
 This participation required a legal basis to ensure that the public cooperated with the Nazis as a civic duty.

 Hitler and the Nazis put this lesson into practice as soon as he became Chancellor.
-First, he successfully convinced President Paul von Hindenburg to sign the Reichstag Fire Decree after the Reichstag fire incident in late February 1933, which essentially supspended the Constitution and most civil liberties in the country, giving the Nazis free rein to eliminate their political opponents.
+First, he successfully convinced President Paul von Hindenburg to sign the Reichstag Fire Decree after the Reichstag fire incident in late February 1933, which essentially suspended the Constitution and most civil liberties in the country, giving the Nazis free rein to eliminate their political opponents.
 In March 1933, Hitler had the Reichstag pass the Enabling Act, granting the Chancellor sole power to issue laws or decrees without the approval of the Reichstag and thereby essentially ending representative democracy in Germany.
 Hitler's new lawmaking power meant that the Nazis could now freely transform their political and ideological goals into national policy without worry of hindrance from the legislature or constitutional statute.
 Upon President Hindenburg's death in 1934, Hitler used Enabling Act powers to merge the offices of the President and Chancellor into one office, that of the "Führer and Reich Chancellor" (Führer und Reichskanzler).

 Realizing early on the importance of having a firm grip on the military, Hitler used his now unlimited power to secure operational control over the armed forces, particularly during the course of the war.
 He achieved this through the directives and orders, ensuring that he was always in direct control of the military's operations without opposition.
 Hitler's impulsive leadership and strategic ineptitude as commander-in-chief of the Wehrmacht would be blamed for costing Germany grievous defeats later in the war, as would the resolute failure of the German high command to rein in his increasingly erratic and delusional decision-making for fear of being seen as disloyal to the Führer.